 Biax Division manufactures a range of coextruded Biaxially Oriented Polypropylene ("BOPP") Films and Dielectric Films on sophisticated, automated production lines, having multipurpose use in applications ranging from food packaging to specialized films for use in electronics, besides being used for print lamination, cigarette overwraps, adhesive tape, bitumen membrane lamination etc. Flexible packaging in India continued to exhibit healthy growth rates, driven by increasing per capita consumption in India in line with changing consumption patterns for packaged food & other convenience products and trends in retail (more so following) the covid pandemic.
 BOPP films constitute a significant and growing input into this space and Indian industry has created substantial capacity to feed this segment.
-Our focus and strategic intent however remains dedicated within our core strengths to special products and niche markets, largely thin films for specialized electrical applications, where we remain the only domestic producer and which together with consistent high quality and service standards has enabled us to maintain reasonable capacity utilization.
+Our focus and strategic intent however remains dedicated within our core strengths to special products and niche markets, largely thin films for specialized electrical applications, where we remain the only domestic producer and which together with consistent high quality and service standards has enabled us to maintain high capacity utilization.
 Several customers in sophisticated segments have upgraded their processes and equipment thus requiring upgraded film products.
-The broad portfolio of low, medium and high voltage applications in standard and high temperature grade dielectric films ranging from 3.7 micron to 16 microns for metallised polypropylene as well as oil impregnated capacitors, developed as import substitutes conforming to international standards, have brought substantial benefits to the Indian capacitor manufacturing units, while already contributing substantially to the overall performance of the Company and enabled us maintain a domestic market share of around 35 % through the year besides export opportunities.
+The broad portfolio of low, medium and high voltage applications in standard and high temperature grade dielectric films ranging from 3.7 micron to 16 microns for metallised polypropylene as well as oil impregnated capacitors, developed as import substitutes conforming to international standards, have brought substantial benefits to Indian capacitor manufacturing units, while already contributing substantially to the overall performance of the Company and enabled us maintain a very respectable domestic market share through the year besides export opportunities (at 9.3% of total sale during the year).
 The dielectric film market is expected to grow at over 5 % per annum over the next several years.
 Growth in the electric automobile segment is expected to substantially add to the market potential.
-Development activities for semi rough films and ultra-thin films are continuously undertaken; hazy films for power capacitors are now commercialized and part of the product range while semi-rough film developed for locomotive applications are in advanced stages of approval.
-Production on Unit I line ("old" packaging film line) was restricted during the year, while awaiting sale/transfer; production at Unit II (dielectric films unit) was marginally higher and the total production at Biax Division during the year was 3,336 MT (3,346 MT last year).
+Development activities for semirough films and ultra-thin films are continuously undertaken; hazy films for power capacitors are now commercialized and part of the product range while semi-rough film developed for locomotive applications are in advanced stages of approval.
+Production on Unit I line ("old" packaging film line) was restricted during the year, while awaiting sale/transfer as the Company would be exiting the market space serviced by this unit; production at Unit II (dielectric films unit) was marginally higher; total production at Biax Division during the year was 3,353 MT (3,336 MT) and sales at Rs.91.35 crores were 12.6% higher.